בְּרֵאשִׁית

 Nefesh means soul, self, life, creature, person, living being.
 It is the word used to convey a living creature, whether an animal or a person.
 If it is alive, it is called nefesh.

 Would you say that the seas and the rivers are still?
 No, they are not.
-They swarm with living creatures, have currents, and move all the time without stopping.
+They swarm with living creatures, have currents, and move continuously.
 As we look at the waters and the rivers, they are constantly in motion, and we look upon them, and we can only imagine how much life there is in them.
 So much so that until this day, we still find new marine life that we have not discovered yet; we do not even know the depth of the sea.
-It has not entirely been explored in depth.
+It has not been entirely explored in depth.

-“And birds will fly opun the face of the earth, upon the face of the Rakia/expanse, the shamayim/heavens/skies.”
+“And birds, they will fly upon the land, upon the face of the Rakia, the skies/the heavens.”

-And ELOHIM created the great sea creatures and all the creeping nefesh/living that swarm in the sea to their kind, and all wing birds to their kind.
-And ELOHIM saw for it was Tov/good.
+And ELOHIM, He created the big/great sea creatures/sea monsters/monsters/serpent/dragon and all nefesh/life that live [in the waters].
+The moving things that the waters swarmed with, to their kind, and all winged birds to their kind.
+And ELOHIM, He saw/looked/inspected, for it was tov/good.

 21